3 Steps to Avoid Hack Topics & Clichés in Writing (A Warning for Writers)

 So…do better.
 Be original.

-We all use cliches sometimes.
+We all use cliches in writing sometimes.
 But when you catch yourself, swap them out.
 And if you genuinely aren’t sure if something is cliche, well, then, it’s probably not.
 And if it is, at some point, someone will point it out to you, so don’t worry about that one for now.

 Remember: you’re a writer, and a writer finds a way of describing something that isn’t just repeating the same thing everyone else says.